hapax/hapax.github.io/assets/maximal.md

 ### 1.3.
 Higher-dimensional blobs <a id="sec-1-3" name="sec-1-3"></a>

-Our observations about the candy store were confined to a flat, two-dimensional plane.
+Our observations about the candy store are not only sort of obvious, but seemed confined to a flat, two-dimensional plane.
-But we can generalise our observations about direct routes in a couple of different ways.
-The first is to routes in higher dimensions, and the second is to curved surfaces (and their higher-dimensional counterparts).
+But the benefit of stating them the way we did is that the reasoning generalises in nice ways to situations that seem much more complicated.
+First, we will generalise to trip-planning in higher dimensions.
+We will then explain how our observations can be adapted to *curved* spaces.

 #### Higher dimensions

-First, let's imagine the home $A$, school $B$, and the candy store $C$ are located in a three-dimensional space.
+First, let's imagine that home $A$, school $B$, and the candy store $C$ are located in a three-dimensional space, e.g. in the future when we have flying cars and buildings are very tall.
-(In fact, this trick works for more dimensions, but three is easily visualised.)
-I want to compare the direct route from home to school to the route with the side trip.
-It seems like the earlier argument with the circle breaks down, because I assume everything lived on a plane.
+I want to compare the direct route from home to school to the route with the side trip, but it seems like the earlier argument with the circle breaks down, since we assumed everything lived on a plane.
 Or did I?
 I can actually repeat the argument, word for word, by *working in the plane* which contains $A$, $B$ and $C$.
 Three points always lie on a plane, so this is doable!
+(In fact, this trick works for more dimensions, but three is easily visualised.)

 Now, our generalisation to multiple (indeed, infinite) candy stores only relied on the result for a single candy store.